Angstrom Testing Services, LLC

 google reviews

-Angstrom tested the water in our daycare for lead and helped us get our license from the city health department.
-They got the job done and provided all the paperwork I needed.
+Angstrom tested the water at each of the sinks in our daycare center for lead.
+They helped us get our license from the New York City Department of Health.
+They arrived on time and got the job done without any hassles and provided all the paperwork that I needed.
 Thanks again!
 Philip Bleeker

 Certified Industrial Hygienist